Customer-managed keys for encryption

 You can add a customer-managed key for workspace storage to protect and control access to the following types of encrypted data:

-• Your workspace’s root S3 bucket: If you add a workspace storage encryption key, Databricks encrypts the data on the Amazon S3 bucket in your AWS account that you specified when you set up your workspace, which is sometimes called the workspace’s root S3 bucket.
+• Your workspace storage bucket: If you add a workspace storage encryption key, Databricks encrypts the data on the Amazon S3 bucket in your AWS account that you specified when you set up your workspace, which is known as the workspace storage bucket.
+This bucket contains DBFS root, which includes the FileStore area, MLflow Models, and Delta Live Table data in your DBFS root (not DBFS mounts).
+The bucket also includes workspace system data, which includes job results, Databricks SQL results, notebook revisions, and other workspace data.
 For more information, see Create an S3 bucket for workspace deployment.
-This bucket contains your workspace’s DBFS root, which includes the FileStore area, MLflow Models, and Delta Live Table data in your DBFS root (not DBFS mounts).
-The bucket also includes your workspace’s system data, which includes job results, Databricks SQL results, notebook revisions, and some other workspace data.

 • Your cluster’s EBS volumes (optional): For Databricks Runtime cluster nodes and other compute resources in the classic compute plane, you can optionally use the key to encrypt the VM’s remote EBS volumes.

-This feature affects your DBFS root data in your root S3 bucket, but it’s not used for encrypting data on additional DBFS mounts such as additional S3 buckets.
-Your DBFS root contains the FileStore area.
+This feature affects your DBFS root but is not used for encrypting data on any additional DBFS mounts.
 For S3 DBFS mounts, you can use other approaches to writing encrypted data with your keys.
 For more information, see Encrypt data in S3 buckets.
+Mounts are a legacy access pattern.
+Databricks recommends using Unity Catalog for managing all data access.
+See Connect to cloud object storage and services using Unity Catalog.

 Compare customer-managed keys use cases